String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Stringy resolution of singular pinches

 The starting point in \cite{Figueras:2025} is a slight perturbation of a uniform black string with a thickness much larger than $\sqrt{\alpha'}$ (where, in a slight abuse, $\alpha'$ denotes the EGB squared-length coupling).
 Without delving into the intricate details of the evolution that follows, what matters here is that, initially, the non-uniformity grows until a thin neck forms on the horizon, as expected.
 However, when the thickness approaches the string length $\sqrt{\alpha'}$, the process slows down and eventually halts, resulting in a long stretch of stable, thin, uniform black string.
 At this point, the effects of the GB term dominate, causing the effective theory to break down.
 What is relevant for our discussion is the strong deceleration of the evolution.
 Crucially, this slowdown occurs only when the sign of the GB coupling matches that of string theory; if the sign is reversed, the pinching continues to the bitter end.
 So far, the authors of \cite{Figueras:2025} have only performed evolutions in five dimensions within the framework of the EGB theory.
 It remains to be seen whether these results hold qualitatively in other dimensions or with other string-inspired corrections.

-Although tentative and with all the caveats mentioned above, these results allow us to piece together the available evidence into a coherent picture.
-We interpret them as suggesting that, once the system has entered the stringy regime, the HP theory can reasonably serve as a guide for its subsequent evolution.
-Indeed, our analysis indicates that no further classical pinching evolution occurs in the neck: in $d=4,5$, the uniform HP string appears to remain dynamically stable, while in $d \geq 6$, it expands into a ball of free string.
+\paragraph{From GL to strings.} These results tentatively allow us to assemble the available evidence into a coherent picture.
+We interpret them as suggesting that once the system enters the stringy regime, the HP theory can reasonably serve as a guide for its subsequent evolution.

+However, we must acknowledge the limitations of our current understanding.
+Our approach relies on comparing the dominance between thermodynamic phases, yet the nature of the near-stable segment of the thin black string identified in \cite{Figueras:2025} remains unclear.
+Should this segment be assimilated into the black hole (BH) or uniform black string (UBS) phases in Fig.~\ref{fig:all_phases}, or does it belong to neither?
+Our essential takeaway is the suggestion that, at least in $d=4,5$, \emph{the black hole phase that is most stable as the string scale is reached, transitions into a stable uniform HP string.} Then, the quasi-stable segment of the pinching black string will transition into a stable UHPS.
+In $d \geq 6$ it likely expands into a free-string ball.

+The uncertainties in this picture leave room for more complex evolutions.
+For instance, the thinning black string might evolve into an unstable HP string.
+According to Fig.~\ref{fig:all_phases}, this would then collapse into a localized black hole, which at a later stage—--presumably through evaporation—--would reach the correspondence transition into a string ball.
+Intriguingly, in this scenario the topology-changing evolution from black string to localized black hole would be smoothed out through a classical evolution mediated by a stringy HP phase, without the formation of a singularity.

+Another unknown is the length of the segment where the pinching black string reaches the string scale.
+It seems reasonable to assume that this segment would be longer, though not parametrically much longer, than the string-scale length.
+Notably, in $d=4$ the uniform HP string remains stable up to a length approximately $8$ times its thickness \eqref{L0HP}, which is itself larger than the string scale.
+Thus, a transition into an HP string segment thick enough to be stable appears plausible.
+However, one might also envision that the string-scale segment of the black string continues to grow, possibly devolving into the earlier scenario of an unstable HP string collapsing into localized black holes.

+While we cannot entirely rule out these more intricate evolutionary scenarios, they seem unnaturally contrived.
+The same mechanism that slows the pinching of the black string near the string scale is more likely to enhance, rather than diminish, the classical stability of the HP string.
+We hope that future progress into this problem will help refine the picture.
+For the time being, we adopt the simpler scenario outlined above as our primary framework for how the GL instability progresses into the stringy regime.